Teenage Mutant Ninja Turtles: Fourth animated series (2018–2020)

 Rise of the Teenage Mutant Ninja Turtles was the second Nickelodeon-produced animated series in the franchise and premiered in September 2018.
 It returned to using 2D animation, while also using some anime iconography, and was characterized by its lighter humor.
 The series aired between 2018 and 2020, and was followed by a feature film released on Netflix in 2022.

+Fifth animated series (2024–present)

+A two-season 2D animated television series spin-off of the Teenage Mutant Ninja Turtles: Mutant Mayhem film, Tales of the Teenage Mutant Ninja Turtles, was released in 2024 for Paramount+, produced by Point Grey, who also produced the film.

 Films

-The Turtles have starred in six theatrical feature films.
+The Turtles have starred in eight theatrical feature films.
 The first three are live-action features produced in the early 1990s: Teenage Mutant Ninja Turtles (1990), Teenage Mutant Ninja Turtles II: The Secret of the Ooze (1991), and Teenage Mutant Ninja Turtles III (1993).
 The Turtles were played by various actors in costumes featuring animatronic heads, initially produced by Jim Henson's Creature Shop.
-The fourth film, a computer-animated film titled TMNT, was released in 2007.
+The computer-animated sequel TMNT was released in 2007.

-A reboot, also titled Teenage Mutant Ninja Turtles produced by Platinum Dunes, Nickelodeon Movies, and Paramount Pictures was released in 2014.
-A sequel titled Teenage Mutant Ninja Turtles: Out of the Shadows was released in 2016.
-A computer-animated reboot titled Teenage Mutant Ninja Turtles: Mutant Mayhem is set to release in 2023.
+A reboot, Teenage Mutant Ninja Turtles, produced by Platinum Dunes, Nickelodeon Movies, and Paramount Pictures was released in 2014.
+A sequel, Out of the Shadows, was released in 2016.
+In 2022 Nickelodeon Movies released Rise of the Teenage Mutant Ninja Turtles: The Movie as a sequel to the animated series of the same name.
+A computer-animated reboot, Teenage Mutant Ninja Turtles: Mutant Mayhem, was released in 2023.